 Leave a comment

-I Found God today in a connection my dad made with a stranger.
+I Found God today in my mom’s dedication and humility.

 Leave a comment